 “I’m totally upset about it,” he said of his arrest.
 “I’m an open book.
 Any time (the police) need information, they can come and see me.”

 Investigators from the Dorchester County Sheriff’s Office first searched his store at 8410 Rivers Ave. in connection with what they called a burglary ring.
 That probe resulted in the Sheriff’s Office filing burglary charges against seven young men and a boy.

 Sheriff’s investigators managed to crack that case with help from the Archdale community, which was targeted during the spree.
 After a break-in in early March, a resident who was watching for suspicious activity noticed some young men carrying suitcases down a street, sheriff’s Lt.
 Tony Phinney said.

 The resident’s description of the men matched the men another resident photographed as they snooped in a backyard, Phinney said.
 Investigators used the photo to identify some suspects, who led to more suspects, the lieutenant said.

 “It all started to unravel from there, and everything started pointing to this same group,” Phinney said.
 “The patrol division, the detectives and the community came together, and we finally got a break.”

-On March 1, a Gellatin Lane man told police that he returned home to find his back door had been kicked in.
-Laptops, iPhones, iPods and watches were taken.
+•On March 1, a Gellatin Lane man told the police that he returned home to find his back door had been kicked in.
+IPhones, iPods, watches and laptops were taken.
 The value of the items totaled $14,900, according to an incident report.
 The victim said he was an electronics salesman.

-It was unclear how many of the items were recovered in Bertino’s store.
+It was not immediately clear how many of the items were recovered in Bertino’s store.

-Bertino’s website states that the business pays cash for gold jewelry and old electronics.
-The store also offers computer repair services and items for sale on eBay.
-He made headlines in December 2011 when he said he confronted a robber armed with a shotgun.
-He foiled the attempt by putting the robber in a headlock.
+Bertino made headlines in December 2011 when he said he confronted a robber armed with a shotgun.
+He foiled the attempt by putting the robber in a headlock, he said.